Emergence Festival 2026

 Samadhi

-What price would you pay to free your soul?
-Samadhi: Birth of Kabandha enters into the heavenly realm of Svargaloka to gauge whether chaos is an essential ingredient in the recipe of liberation.
+What does your dignity cost?
+Samadhi: Birth of Kabandha enters into the heavenly realm of Svarga to gauge whether chaos is an essential ingredient in the recipe of liberation.
 It challenges the suffocating silence of the “model minority”: the toxic sludge that grows into a monster.
-It asks if the cycle of rebirth can be shattered, if martyrdom a form of surrender, and if order itself is the prison.
+It asks if the cycle of rebirth can be shattered, if martyrdom is a form of surrender, and if order itself is the prison.

 Credits